WalletConnect/walletconnect-specs/docs/specs/clients/notify/data-structures.md

   body: string,
   // Image URL used to display with the notification.
 If empty, the app's icon from Notify Config is used instead
   icon: string,
   // Redirect URL for call-to-action related to notification.
+If empty, do not redirect
   url: string,
 }
 ```